wandb/docs/docs/guides/automations/intro.md

 An automation needs an event and an action to work.
 An action triggers when a defined event occurs.
 For example, you could trigger a GitHub action workflow to run tests every time a new artifact links to your W&B Model Registry.

 ## Use cases
-- **Automated model testing and deployment**: When a new model gets linked to a registry, a webhook POST request triggers an action like a GitHub Action workflow or a SageMaker endpoint to consume the model for testing and/or deployment.
+- **Automated model testing and deployment**: When a new model gets linked to a registry, it triggers an action like a GitHub Action workflow or a Amazon SageMaker endpoint to consume the model for testing and/or deployment.
 - **Automated model retraining**: When there is a new version of the training dataset labeled as `production`, trigger a retraining launch job with the configuations from the current best performing model.
 - **Automated performance report creation**: Create a report with performance information when uploading a new version of an evaluation or holdout dataset.